-The text of the Common Manual has been revised to clarify that a PLUS borrower who meets the conditions for an in-school deferment may defer all of his or her PLUS, Stafford, and Consolidation loans, as applicable.
-The Manual has also been revised to comply with the provisions of the Higher Education Opportunity Act (HEOA) regarding the eligibility of a parent PLUS borrower to receive an in-school deferment for a PLUS loan first disbursed on or after July 1, 2008, and borrowed on behalf of a student who meets the conditions for an in-school deferment.
-An in-school deferment on a parent PLUS loan first disbursed on or after July 1, 2008, and borrower to receive as provided on or after July 1, 2008, and based on the enrollment of the dependent student is loan-specific as opposed to borrower-specific.

-PLUS loan borrowers are eligible to receive in-school deferments as follows:
+The text of the Common Manual has been revised to clarify that a PLUS loan borrower who meets the conditions for an in-school deferment may defer all of his or her PLUS, Stafford, or Consolidation loans, as applicable.
+The Manual has also been revised to comply with the provisions of the Higher Education Opportunity Act (HEOA) regarding the eligibility of a parent PLUS borrower to receive an in-school deferment for any PLUS loans that are first disbursed on or after July 1, 2008, and borrowed on behalf of a student who meets the conditions required for an in-school deferment.
+As a result, PLUS loan borrowers are eligible to receive in-school deferments as follows:

-- A Grad PLUS borrower may receive an in-school deferment based on his or her at-least-half-time enrollment at an eligible school.
-A lender must grant the in-school deferment if it receives information that supports the borrower's eligibility for the deferment; i.e., no request from the borrower is required. - A parent PLUS borrower may receive an in-school deferment based on his or her at-least-half-time enrollment at an eligible school.
-A lender must grant the in-school deferment if it receives information that supports the borrower's eligibility for the deferment i.e., no request from the borrower is required. - A parent PLUS borrower may receive an in-school deferment based on the at-least-half-time enrollment status of the dependent student for whom the PLUS loan is borrowed, if the PLUS loan was first disbursed on or after July 1, 2008.
+- A Grad PLUS borrower may receive an in-school deferment based on his or her at least half time enrollment at an eligible school.
+A lender must grant the in-school deferment if it receives information that supports the borrower's eligibility for the deferment, i.e. no request from the borrower is required. - A parent PLUS borrower may receive an in-school deferment based on his or her at least half time enrollment at an eligible school.
+A lender must grant the in-school deferment if it receives information that supports the borrower's eligibility for the deferment, i.e. no request from the borrower is required - A parent PLUS borrower may receive an in-school deferment based on the at least half time enrollment status of the dependent student for whom the PLUS loan is obtained, if the PLUS loan was first disbursed on or after July 1, 2008.
 The parent borrower must request the deferment from the lender.

 In addition, the HEOA permits the lender to grant an additional period of deferment for a PLUS loan first disbursed on or after July 1, 2008.
 This period is called a post-enrollment deferment.
-The post-enrollment deferment applies to a 6-month period that begins on the day after the PLUS borrower or student for whom a PLUS loan was borrowed ceases to be enrolled at least half time at an eligible school.
+The post-enrollment deferment applies to a 6-month period that begins on the day after the PLUS borrower or student, for whom a PLUS loan was borrowed, ceases to be enrolled at least half-time at an eligible school.
 PLUS loan borrowers are eligible to receive post-enrollment deferments as follows:

-- A Grad PLUS borrower may receive a post-enrollment deferment beginning on the day after his or her at-least-half-time enrollment at an eligible school, as determined by the out-of-school date provided by the school.
-A lender must grant the post-enrollment deferment if it receives information that supports the borrower's eligibility for the deferment; i.e., no request from the borrower is required. - A parent PLUS borrower may receive a post-enrollment deferment beginning on the day after his or her at-least-half-time enrollment at an eligible school.
-The parent borrower must request the post-enrollment deferment from the lender. - A parent PLUS borrower may receive a post-enrollment deferment beginning on the day after the atleast-half-time enrollment status of the dependent student for whom the PLUS loan is borrowed, as determined by the out-of-school date provided by the school.
+- A Grad PLUS borrower may receive a post-enrollment deferment following his or her at least half time enrollment at an eligible school, as determined by the out-of-school date provided by the school.
+A lender must grant the post-enrollment deferment if it receives information that supports the borrower's eligibility for the deferment, i.e. no request from the borrower is required. - A parent PLUS borrower may receive a post-enrollment deferment following his or her at least half time enrollment at an eligible school.
+The parent borrower must request the post-enrollment deferment from the lender. - A parent PLUS borrower may receive a post-enrollment deferment based on the at least half time enrollment status of the dependent student for whom the PLUS loan is obtained, as determined by the out-of-school date provided by the school.
 The parent borrower must request the post-enrollment deferment from the lender.

-If both the parent PLUS borrower and the student for whom a PLUS loan was borrowed meet the conditions for an in-school deferment, the parent PLUS borrower may request a deferment during any 6-month period beginning on the later of the day on which the parent or the student ceases to be enrolled at least half time.
+If both the parent PLUS borrower and the student, for whom a PLUS loan was borrowed, meet the conditions for an in-school deferment, the parent PLUS borrower may request a deferment during any 6-month period beginning on the later of the day on which the parent or the student ceases to be enrolled at least half-time.